 All done!
 Disconnect your terminal and close it.

-Step 5: Open Nextcloud in your web browser
+Step 5: Open Nextcloud in your web browser, and complete the setup

-Open your web browser and enter https://192.168.1.1/nextcloud (change IP address accordingly).
-You should see your Nextcloud instance after entering your credentials set before (see image below).
+Open your web browser and enter https://192.168.1.1/nextcloud (change the IP address accordingly).
+Enter the username and password that you set before.
+You should see your Nextcloud instance (see image below).

-- Check all settings of your Nextcloud instance for additional configuration and security tips
+- Check all settings of your Nextcloud instance.

-- If you want to access this Nextcloud instance remotely, use VPN!
-We will show you how to configure VPN in an upcoming article.
+- If you want to access this Nextcloud instance remotely, use a VPN.

 Read other articles of this series.